RozForCode/Wordpress/notes/Day3-Completion.md

 - Block Editor - Lets you be granular, right-hand side with 2 options settings and style, many shortcuts and options

 <p align="center">Part 3 - Media</p>

+- Adding files is quire intuitive
+- Managing files - select an image and then you can manage it's meta data, also editing available for images within wordpress

+<p align="center">Part 4 - Maintenance</p>